nafizjiwa/JAVASCRIPT-Modules/README.md

     const { valueA, valueB, valueC } = require('/path/to/myModule');

 ### Implementing Modules in the Browser
-./ ---> indicates that the file being reference is in the same folder as the file it is imported to ../ ---> indicates that the file being reference is in the same folder as the parent folder (one folder above)

 ## ES6 Named Export Syntax
-the functions you wish to reuse can be exported using the named export syntax below:
+Basics of exporting and importing using the ES6 export and import syntax! the functions you wish to reuse can be exported using the named export syntax below:<br>

-`export { resourceToExportA, resourceToExportB, ...}`
+`export { resourceToExportA, resourceToExportB, ...}`<br>
-the name of each exported resource is listed between curly braces and separated by commas.
+the name of each exported resource is listed between curly braces and separated by commas.<br>
-/* javascript-functions.js */
+/* javascript-functions.js */<br>
-const namedFunctionOne = (variable) => {//function logic here omitted} const namedFunctionTwo = (variable) => {//function logic here omitted}
+const namedFunctionOne = (variable) => {//function logic here omitted} <br>
+const namedFunctionTwo = (variable) => {//function logic here omitted}<br>
-The two functions are exported using the ES6 export statement. export { namedFunctionOne, namedFunctionTwo };
+The two functions are exported using the ES6 export statement.<br>
+export { namedFunctionOne, namedFunctionTwo };<br>
-These exported functions are now available to be imported and used by other files!
+These exported functions are now available to be imported and used by other files!<br>

 ## ES6 Import Syntax
-The ES6 syntax for importing named resources from modules is similar to the export syntax:
+The ES6 syntax for importing named resources from modules is similar to the export syntax:<br>

-`import { exportedResourceA, exportedResourceB } from '/path/to/javascript-functions.js';`
+     import { exportedResourceA, exportedResourceB } from '/path/to/javascript-functions.js';
 Let’s update the secret-messages program such that it now imports functionality from dom-functions.js.
-Doing so requires two important steps.
+Doing so requires two important steps.<br>
-First, update /* javascript-file-using-exported-funcitons.js */:
+First, update /* javascript-file-using-exported-funcitons.js */:<br>
-/* javascript-file-using-exported-funcitons.js */
+/* javascript-file-using-exported-funcitons.js */<br>

-import { namedFunctionOne, namedFunctionTwo } from '../modules/dom-functions.js';
+    import { namedFunctionOne, namedFunctionTwo } from '../modules/dom-functions.js';<br>

-In secret-messages.js, the functions toggleHiddenElement() and changeToFunkyColor() are imported from the module ../modules/dom-functions.js.
+In javascript-file-using-exported-functions.js, the functions namedFunctionOne() and namedFunctionTwo() are imported from the module ../modules/exported-file-with-functions.js.<br>
-The ../ indicates that the modules/ folder is in the same folder as the parent folder, secret-messages/.
+The ../ indicates that the modules/ folder is in the same folder as the parent folder, secret-messages/.<br>

     <script type="module" src="./secret-messages.js"> </script>

+the addition of the attribute type='module' to the <script>